 Motors

-While experienced pilots can undoubtedly harness the full potential of high KV motors, beginners and intermediate flyers might find them daunting.
-Instead of buying low KV motors, I’d recommend starting with a minimum of 26,000 KV motors and then using throttle or motor output limits to tame the power if necessary.
-With this method, even less experienced pilots can gradually acclimate to higher KV motors while having the flexibility to control their power.
+While experienced pilots can undoubtedly harness the full potential of high KV motors, beginners and intermediate flyers might find them too aggressive.
+Instead of using low KV motors, I’d recommend starting with a minimum of 26,000 KV motors and then cap the throttle or motor outputs to tame the power if necessary (you can do this either in the radio or Betaflight settings).
+With this method, even less experienced pilots can gradually build up their skills to flying higher KV motors while having the flexibility to control their power.

 T-Motor M0802 Micro

 T-Motor M0802 micro motors boast excellent build quality.
-They are perfect for both 65mm and 75mm 1S Tiny Whoops.
-Opt for the higher 25000KV variant for best flexibility as you can always reduce motor output for longer flight time and efficiency, or leave it at default for increased power.
+They are perfect for both heavier 65mm and lighter 75mm 1S Tiny Whoops.
+Opt for the higher 25000KV variant for best balance in performance as you can always reduce motor output for longer flight time and efficiency, or leave it at default for increased power.

 GetFPV: https://oscarliang.com/product-mv4s